ThisisRajiRaj/siteapis/README.md

 Setting name | Setting Value| Default value
 ------------ | -------------| -------------
 emailfrom| Email address of who the email should be sent from.
-This typically is the website owner email.| null (this is required) fromname| Name of who the email should be sent from.
+This typically is the website owner email| null (this is required) fromname| Name of who the email should be sent from.
 This typically is the website owner email.| null (this is required) emailto| Who the email should be sent to.
 This typically is the website owner email.| emailfrom value toname| Name of who the email should be sent to.
 This typically is the website owner email.| fromname value